HR… Requesting Your Presence – 4 Unique HR Situations

 If proposed changes to staff protocol are approved, informing them through a staff meeting is an efficient method of getting everyone on board.
 But because employees can react negatively to change (this 2017 Work and Well-Being Survey shows that change affects employee morale and stress levels), this is one of those unique HR situations where having a third party can be beneficial.

 Employees will feel more at ease about their futures if they have an HR source to turn to with questions and concerns.
-Employees should have access to an HR source after the changes are implemented as well.
+Employees should have access to an HR source after the changes are implemented.

 Is a Physical Presence Needed for Unique HR Situations?

 Having an HR team within the building at all times can be beneficial.
 But probably not practical for certain sized businesses.
-Another great solution many small or mid-sized companies turn to is outsourcing their HR needs.
+Another solution many companies turn to is outsourcing their HR needs.
 This provides them with the full benefits of an HR team without the cost of an in-house staff.

 Other businesses may find that their HR staff is in one location while unique situations are occurring in other locations.
 These unique HR situations can be monitored through phone conferences, emails, or live chat sessions.
 Letting technology bridge the gap between a business and an HR team can ensure both the company and its team are better protected.
 Especially, in situations where an HR presence may have been previously overlooked.

 Being prepared for these unique HR situations is just another way you can do your part in creating a healthy and progressive work environment.
 Having a strong HR presence within your company, even if it’s not physical, can benefit you, your employees, and your customers.